 Candidate matching tools rely on smart-matching technologies and artificial intelligence to simplify the sourcing process for recruiters.
 These tools generate candidate suggestions based on manually set criteria, such as skill set, experience level and geographical location.

 Candidate matching improves your applicant pool by creating smart recommendations that address the role’s — and your team’s — specific needs.
 Additionally, expediting the sourcing process improves the efficiency of your recruitment process as a whole, and increases your quality-of-hire by giving your team more time to evaluate candidates during interviews.

 Recruitment marketing is the process of promoting your employer brand to job seekers and utilizing marketing best practices to attract top talent.
 To reach and exceed your goals, you need to get serious about your recruitment marketing strategy.

 To further improve the quality of your talent pool and time-to-fill, host or attend recruitment events.
 Connecting with prospects face-to-face, as opposed to via their resume, makes it easier to identify the truly great candidates and fast-track the process from there.
-Not only that, but 95% of job seekers believe how employers treat candidates is a reflection of how they would be treated as an employee of the company.
-Giving them the chance to evaluate your organization upfront and in person will help sell them on your open roles.
+Giving potential applicants the chance to evaluate your organization upfront and in person will help sell them on your open roles.

 Set clear, actionable recruitment goals to ensure your team is tracking toward success.
 Utilize these tactics to get started, but be flexible with your strategy — every company is different and what works for some may not be suited for you.
 Tracking your KPIs will help you spot weaknesses before they become problems, so be prepared to pivot and keep moving forward.

 Discover 16 strategies you need to evolve your recruitment efforts today.